The Teacher Regulation Branch (TRB), part of the Ministry of Education, works within

 and prepared for their important work with children and the responsibility they

 share with parents to raise strong, healthy and informed citizens.

 As the operational arm, the TRB provides administrative support to the regulatory

 structure of BC's teaching profession: the Director of Certification, the Commissioner

 for Teacher Regulation, the BC Teachers' Council and the Disciplinary and Professional

 Conduct Board.
 Learn more about the regulatory structure in the Newsroom.

-The TRB is the branch of the Ministry of Education responsible for:
+The TRB is the branch of the Ministry of Education that supports regulatory responsibility

 - assessing applicants for certification